blaenk/blaenk.github.io/provider/posts/extra-dependencies-in-hakyll.markdown

 toc: off
 ---

-I use [scss](http://sass-lang.com/) for my site's stylesheets. scss is a language very similar to [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) that adds support for variables, nesting, mixins, selector inheritance, and more --- while retaining a syntax very similar to CSS itself.
+I use [scss](http://sass-lang.com/) for my site's stylesheets. scss is a language very similar to [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) that adds support for variables, nesting, mixins, selector inheritance, and more---while retaining a syntax very similar to CSS itself.

 ## Split Stylesheets

 A common practice I've noticed with the use of scss is to avoid having one monolithic stylesheet and instead opt to split it out into separate semantic files.
-For example, **post.scss** would concern styling for posts, **syntax.scss** would concern styling for Pygments syntax highlighting, etc. These files are then imported into one stylesheet --- e.g., **screen.scss** --- using the `@import` directive.
+For example, **post.scss** would concern styling for posts, **syntax.scss** would concern styling for Pygments syntax highlighting, etc. These files are then imported into one stylesheet, e.g., **screen.scss**, using the `@import` directive.
 It is this stylesheet that gets compiled by the scss compiler into the monolithic CSS.

 ## Problem